praveenjuge/praveenjuge/content/blog/how-i-take-notes-using-vs-code-and-github/index.md

 }
 ```

 These will push your code to GitHub with the time and date as the commit messsage.
-So now whenever you save a file, you push to the repository.
+So now, whenever you save a file, you push to the repository.

 ## Automator Setup (Only on Mac)

-After some days I noticed that starting up VS Code and going to my notes folder was taking a lot of time, precious seconds that I could spend watching Netflix.
+After some days, I noticed that starting up VS Code and going to my notes folder was taking a lot of time, precious seconds that I could spend watching Netflix.

 So I made a automator script to open my notes in VS Code with a keyboard shortcut from any application.